shalivan/shalivan.github.io/_posts/UE5/09-01-01-U_Optimisation.md

 [Unreal Optimisation Guide](https://unrealartoptimization.github.io/book/pipelines/forward-vs-deferred)

 It's the pass where all meshes (this includes landscapes, skeletal meshes etc) are drawn into the G-buffer.

 ---

+# Forward Render pipeline
+-- Not using right now --

 # Deferred Render pipeline